RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-As Machine Learning gets deployed in a wider range of settings, it has become clear that ML must move beyond simply pursuing accuracy and start to tackle important challenges in real-world deployments such as privacy and robustness.
-Federated Learning, though presenting many privacy benefits, amplifies ML robustness issues by exposing the learning to an active attacker that can be present throughout the training process and fine-tune their attacks to the current state of the model.
-In consequence, we have seen new and powerful attacks emerge that effectively impact \FL integrity.
+As ML is deployed in a wider range of settings, it has become clear that it must move beyond simply pursuing accuracy and start to tackle important objectives that matters in real-world deployments such as privacy and robustness. \FL, though presenting many privacy benefits, amplifies ML robustness issues by exposing the learning to an active attacker that can be present throughout the training process and fine-tune their attacks to the current state of the model.
+In consequence, we have seen new and powerful attacks emerge that effectively \mbox{impact \FL integrity.} In this analysis, we show that norm bounding can provide meaningful practical robustness guarantees for FL.
+Furthermore, our analysis shows that many attacks that remain possible in the presence of norm bounds are likely inherent to the learning process.
+For example, norm bounds are not able to prevent an attack targeting the tail of the input distribution without sabotaging the model's ability to learn less representative data points.
+In general, defenses against all possible attacks are likely an unattainable goal, and we should not refrain from strengthening our systems with existing solutions while we continue to expand our understanding of the underlying robustness issues of decentralized learning.
+This mirrors trends in the ML community, moving from a binary view of robustness to a more differentiated way of addressing adversarial behavior.

-Attacks against secure \FL can, with minimal effort (i.e., a single \emph{scaled} malicious update in a single round ) from the attacker, result in persistent backdoors in the model.
-However, as we have seen, norm bounding of client updates can effectively prevent or limit these attacks.
-Nevertheless, we show that there are situations where norm bounding is not sufficient.
-For example, an attack targeting the tail of the input distribution cannot be entirely prevented without sabotaging the ability of the model to learn less representative data point.

-The requirement for machine learning algorithms to memorize in order to learn tail subpopulations specific behavior~\cite{Feldman2019-memoization-mf} has largely been studied in the context of privacy.
-However, as we have shown in this analysis, it also has significant implication for ML integrity.
-Understanding this phenomenon in the context of ML robustness is of significant importance.
-Mechanisms that have been employed to limit memorization such as using appropriate regularization or noise addition are likely to also improve ML robustness for tail targets~\cite{Feldman2019-memoization-mf}.
-These countermeasures, however, introduce various tradeoffs with respect to accuracy, privacy, robustness, and fairness and are out of the scope of this paper.
+The requirement for ML algorithms to memorize in order to learn \ourTailTarget subpopulations' specific behavior~\cite{Feldman2019-memoization-mf} has largely been studied in the context of privacy.
+However, as we have shown in this analysis, it also has significant implications for ML integrity.
+Consequently, mechanisms that have been employed to limit memorization, such as appropriate regularization and noise addition (i.e., differential privacy) are also likely to improve ML robustness for tail targets~\cite{Feldman2019-memoization-mf}.
+However, these countermeasures introduce various tradeoffs with respect to the accuracy, privacy, robustness, and fairness{~\cite{bagdasaryan2019differential} and are beyond the scope of this paper.